Stensul Wrapped 2024: Read about all our milestones here.

 Homeowners associations and brand guidelines

-To bring that to marketing creation, consider those homeowners association guidelines like brand guidelines.
+To bring that example to marketing creation, consider those homeowners association guidelines to be like brand guidelines.
 Visitors and potential home buyers get a clear sense of the neighborhood by accepting and adhering to those rules.
 In marketing, the purpose of a corporate brand guideline is to ensure whatever marketing asset might get created complies such that it appears in a coherent, positive way for the brand’s company.

 Let’s just take a look at marketing emails.
 If there are no rules in place, it’s conceivable that different fonts will be used for headlines and body copy without limits on point size or, for instance, the number of lines in a headline or call to action (CTA).
 Then there’s the color palette, what kind of images can be used, and how.